100% Whole Wheat Bread (Soft & Not Dry)

 Recipe

-Whole Wheat Bread
+100% Whole Wheat Bread

-Makes about 2 loafs
+Makes about 1 loaf

 Ingredients:

-· 4 cups of whole wheat flour
+· 2 and 1/2 cups of whole wheat flour

 · Extra 1/2 cup of whole wheat flour for dusting or adding if too sticky

-· 1/4 cup melted butter
+· 1/4 cup softened butter

-· 2 tablespoons of honey
+· 3 tablespoons of sugar

 · 1 egg

-· 1 tablespoon of salt
+· 1 teaspoon of sugar-for the yeast

-· 1 tablespoon of instant yeast
+· 3 tablespoon of active yeast

 Directions: